-"Neoplasms causing VCF (vertebral compression fractures) include: 1) primary bone neoplasms, such as hemangioma (aggressive type) or giant cell tumors, and tumor-like conditions causing bony and cellular remodeling, such as aneurysmal bone cysts, or Paget's disease (osteitis deformans); 2) primary malignant neoplasms including but not limited to multiple myeloma and lymphoma; and 3) infiltrative metastatic neoplasms, including and not limited to, multiple myeloma and lymphoma, and metastatic neoplasms."25
+"Neoplasms causing VCF (vertebral compression fractures) include: primary bone neoplasms, such as hemangioma or giant cell tumors, and tumor-like conditions causing bony and cellular remodeling, such as aneurysmal bone cysts, or Paget's disease (osteitis deformans); infiltrative neoplasms, including and not limited to, multiple myeloma and lymphoma, and metastatic neoplasms."
+35 metastasis is more commonly found in the thoracic region, followed by the lumbar region, while the cervical region is the least likely site of metastasis.
+7669

 Most common spine metastasis involving primary metastasis originate from the following tumors in descending order: breast (21%), lung (19%), prostate (7.5%), renal (5%), gastrointestinal (4.5%), and thyroid (2.5%).
-While all tumors can seed to the spine, the cancers mentioned above metastasize to the spinal column early in the disease process.76
+While all tumors can seed to the spine, the cancers mentioned above metastasize to the spinal column early in the disease process.
+Spinal